top of page

 ALWAYS TITRE TEST before giving a booster.

-WATER It’s really important to give bottled water ideally OxyPet, if not use a good filtered water to remove chlorine and any other toxins from tap water as these damage the microbiota.
+It’s really important to give bottled water ideally OxyPet, if not use a good filtered water to remove chlorine and any other toxins from tap water as these damage the microbiota.
 We recommend the Zero Water jugs or Berkey water systems or water2 system for filters.

 WORKING ON THE GUT

 The integrity of the gut is key!
 You need to help to heal, sooth and replenish the gut.
 Depending what the issue is with the gut a good place to start is with a quality soil based probiotic, and a demulcent like slippery elm or marshmallow root powder.
-By Karla Pearson, NO BULL just natural health for dogs

 © Karla Pearson, written for NO BULL just natural health for dogs